Published on December 21st, 2011 | by Brian Greene2

-So I’ll start off by apologizing for my lack of, and also horrible photography on this review.
-Usually I like to use my own pictures so you can see that I’ve actually tested out the products that I am reviewing, but I’m not the best photographer and I do have limited resources and skills, so trying to photograph a giant shiny white object is a bit beyond my ability here.
+I’ll start off by apologizing for my lack of, and also horrible photography on this review.
+Usually I like to use my own pictures so you can see that I’ve actually tested out the products that I am reviewing, but I’m not the best photographer and I do have limited resources and skills.
+Trying to photograph a giant shiny white object is a bit beyond my ability here.
 With that out of the way, what we are looking at today is the Magic Whiteboard, which is a pretty cool product.

 The product comes in two sizes, there is a 65 Foot Roll of Magic Whiteboard, and a 26 Foot Roll of Magic Whiteboard available, and my sample I should point out was sent to me compliments of the manufacturer.
 I did find it fairly easy to separate the sheets using the perforations on the roll, although I did manage to make a small and unintended rip here and there when I tried to do it too quickly or didn’t pay attention to what I was doing.

-As I said, I think the Magic Whiteboard product is great for situations where you are in an unknown or not ideal situation and need some whiteboard space, but it is definitely not a replacement for a full “real” whiteboard in an office or classroom.
+I think the Magic Whiteboard product is great for situations where you are in an unknown or not ideal situation and need some whiteboard space.
+It is definitely not a replacement for a full “real” whiteboard in an office or classroom.
 These are also more environmentally friendly than using and throwing out large flip chart papers, as they can be re-used up to 20 times each.
 This is definitely an innovative and useful product for many situations though, so thanks to the folks at Magic Whiteboard for sending this over.